 Modern SlaveryModern Slavery can take many forms including the trafficking of people, forced labour, servitude and slavery.
 Construction remains high risk particularly in terms of forced labour.
 Employers and most notably companies engaging workers through gangs and labour agencies must be vigilant.
 It is estimated that there are approaching 140,000 people currently impacted by Modern Slavery in the UK.

 What are the Risks of Modern Slavery in Construction?

 Construction, most notably forced labour, remains one of the highest risk areas in terms of modern slavery in the UK, it is often confused with right to work, but someone can be legally working in the UK, and still be subject to coercion.
 Modern Slavery in construction is often (but not exclusively) linked to migrant workers and labour gangs (which account for around 22% of the workforce in the finishes and interiors sector).
 New Immigration rules, whilst requiring more onerous Right to Work checks, may heighten risk of Modern Slavery .
 This report by the Association of Labour Markets explores this new dynamic.

-What are the legal obligations under the act?
+What are your legal obligations under the Modern Slavery Act?

 The Modern Slavery Act makes it a criminal offence for a person or organisation to engage in any form of ‘modern slavery’ practices.
 It requires larger organisations (with an aggregate annual turnover not less than £36m) to publish an annual statement detailing the steps they have taken to ensure slavery and human trafficking is not taking place.